rish-16/Angelfire/README.md

 1. Add sub-menu support
 2. Improve customisability (for `menu-styles`)
 3. Adding sections in menu
-4. Minifiy and deploy to CDN
+4. Minify and deploy to CDN

 ---